nuuuwan/election/README.md

 ### One Liners

-* Add buttons to move by a single step in slider
 * Replace number of votes with percentage ❓
 * Replace humanized number of votes, with actual number of votes ❓